What's Trending in Valentine Nails for 2026

 Daily Cuticle Oil Application

-I sound like a broken record about this, but cuticle oil is genuinely the single most important aftercare step.
+Cuticle oil is genuinely the single most important aftercare step.
 Apply it at least once daily, preferably twice—morning and night.
 Massage it into your cuticles, sidewalls, and the undersides of your free edge.

 Why does this matter so much?
 Gel polish is inflexible once cured.
 Your natural nails, however, flex constantly throughout the day.
 Cuticle oil keeps your natural nails hydrated and flexible, which reduces the stress on the gel bond.
 Dry, brittle nails crack and cause gel to lift or chip.